markafitzgerald1/simulate-cribbage-games/README.md

   - add support for play simulations without specifying player under simulation dealt but not kept (discarded) cards - often not known, remembered or all that relevant (status: implemented);
   - add support for --initial-play-actions containing a Go (status: implemented),
   - add support for --initial-play-actions containing two consecutive Gos - i.e. a count reset (status: implemented);
-- BUG: --initial-play-actions 9-4-9 with 4,4,8 in dealer hand not simulatable because current best play algorithm would have played 8 on first played card.
-Same is true of simulation of --initial-play-actions 9-Q with 9-4-2 in pone hand.
-(Fix requires possibly not assuming that future plays would match that of the best non-simulation-based play algorithm.
-Separate TODO to not respond to 9 lead with 8 setting up two possible opponent run plays below.)
-(Status: fixed.)
-- BUG: --initial-play-actions 4-8 with A,T,Q in pone hand considers T and Q to be equal plays as the current best non-simulation-based play algorithm would have played 9 on its first play as dealer if it held it thus the simulation does not consider a run off of 4-8-T to be possible for dealer.
-(Status: fixed.)
-- BUG: simulation of all possible plays over just one game fails to complete on a ZeroDivisionError during variance calculation.
-(Status: fixed.)
 - Stop discard/play simulation and simulation-based discard when only one non-dropped option remains.
 - In single all possible discards simulations and simulation-based discard strategy drop possible discards 2 standard deviations worse beyond the current selected confidence level than the current best discard as simulation proceeds save time and get better answers faster.
 - Discard based on expected hand value ignoring suit when neither flush nor nobs is possible in both maximize hand points and maximize hand +/- crib points discard strategies.
 This allows suit to be factored into discard decisions more often as discard maximizing hand value was sped up 75% while discard maximizing hand +/- crib points was sped up about 33%.